 That said, if you can work through the flaws in the plot, the poor artwork at the beginning, the numerous misunderstandings, etc, then what is left is a surprisingly charming series with some unique characters.
 One thing that many people may find though, is how similar Maison Ikkoku is to later romantic comedies, but given that many took inspiration/borrowed/stole outright from this series, it's understandable that there would be more than a passing resemblance.

 Still, they do say plagiarism is the first form of flattery :P

-Maison Ikkoku: the name of the popular romantic comedy (rom-com) that started its serialization way back in 1980.
-Its success caused there to be a flood of manga out there about a college loser falling in love with the girl of his dreams and, after many comical hardships, getting his girl.
+Maison Ikkoku: the famous, much loved romantic comedy (rom-com) that began its serialisation waaaay back in 1980.
+Its success resulted in a flood of manga being created about a college loser falling madly in love and, after many comical hardships, EVENTUALLY getting the girl of his dreams.

-How to a rate a series that's so heart-warming yet has many bothersome flaws...
-Reading it filled me with feelings of warmth I haven't felt since I read Love Hina, another rom-com that copied a lot from MI and improved a lot.
-But, during the middle sections of the story in particular, nothing advanced at all in 80% of the chapters.
-In fact, because the main characters were so indecisive, it took six years for four people to sort out relationship issues that could, and should, have been sorted out in under half the time.
+How to a rate a series that is so wonderfully heart-warming yet so horribly frustrating...
+Reading it filled me with feelings of warmth I have not felt since I read Love Hina; another rom-com that copied and improved a lot from MI.
+But, during the middle sections of the story in particular, NOTHING advanced at all in 80% of the chapters.
+In fact, because the main characters were so indecisive, it took six years for four people to sort out relationship issues that could, and should, have been sorted out in under half the time!

 ...But I'm not going to get into the negative right from the get-go.
 That would give readers the wrong impression about the series.
 I have a habit of going on forever about the negative when something irks me, even when I actually like what I'm talking about.
 And as you'll see as you read on, that's true in the case of MI.